 Let’s look at the inscription:

 Blagovernuiy means literally “good-believing,” but it is understood to mean a “true, Orthodox believer.”
 It was a title formerly applied to members of the Russian Imperial Family.
 Velikiy Knyaz is sometimes translated as “Great Prince,” sometimes as “Grand Duke.”

 Bilibin has depicted him holding the “Vladimir” icon of Mary.
-The story of the Vladimir image — in brief — is that it was brought from Constantinople to Kiev in 1131.
-It was placed in a convent at Vyshgorod, today a suburb of Kiyev/Kiev.
-Prince Andrey Bogoliubskiy invaded and plundered Kiev in 1155.
+The story of the Vladimir image — in brief — is that it was brought from Constantinople to Kyiv in 1131.
+It was placed in a convent at Vyshgorod, today a suburb of Kyiv.
+Prince Andrey Bogoliubskiy invaded and plundered Kyiv in 1155.
 He took the icon from the convent, and was on his way back to Suzdal with it, so the story goes, when the horses stopped, and refused to go farther.
 Supposedly Andrey prayed all night and Mary appeared to him, telling him to take her icon to Vladimir, and to build a church and convent on the site of his vision.
 Then the horses were allowed to move again.